rendleyhq/docs.rendleysdk.com/getting-started/layer.md

 # Layer

-The Layer is where all the clips and transitions are being placed.
-Each layer has an incremental zIndex which enables you to create compositions that overlap each other.
+The Layer is where all clips and transitions are placed.
+Each layer has an incremental zIndex that enables you to create compositions that overlap each other.

-There is no restriction regarding what kind of clips you can add to the layer.
-You can add text, images, videos, audio, custom HTML elements, etc, all on the same layer.
+There are no restrictions regarding what kind of clips you can add to a layer.
+You can add text, images, videos, audio, custom HTML elements, etc., all on the same layer.

-## Creating a layer
+## Creating a Layer

 To create a layer, you can use the following: